Dramatycznie/AO3_Scraper/README.md

 # How to Use
 - Install `Python 3`
+- Install `PIP`
-- Install the required dependencies by running `pip install -r requirements.txt` or install them individually by running `pip install requests`, `pip install beautifulsoup4`, `pip install tqdm` and `pip install csv`
+- Install the required dependencies by running `pip install -r requirements.txt` or install them individually by running `pip install requests`, `pip install beautifulsoup4`, `pip install tqdm` and `pip install csv` in command prompt or terminal.
+Before running the command, make sure that you are in the correct directory where the `requirements.txt` file is located.
+You can navigate to the correct directory in the command prompt or terminal by using the `cd` command
 - Run `ao3_scraper.py`
 - When prompted, enter your AO3 username, the starting and ending page of bookmarks to scrape, and an interval delay between requests.
 Suggested delay time is 5 seconds or more.
 - The script will begin scraping the bookmarks and will save the extracted data to a CSV file with the format of `username_bookmarks.csv`.